bergercookie/awesome-albert-plugins/README.md

 Currently the list of plugins includes:

+* Colors - Lookup the RGB triplet or the hex code for the given color
 * Jira - Issue Tracking
 * Saxophone - Listen to internet Radio Streams
 * Zoopla - Search Property to Buy, Rent, House Prices